YashdalfTheGray/talks/canary/outline.md

 ## "Something you should know"

-We figured out a long time ago, as a people, that pictures are worth a thousand words so the presentation deck that goes with this outline contains a lot of pictures.
+We figured out a long time ago, as a people, that pictures are worth a thousand words so the presentation that goes with this outline contains a lot of pictures.
 Some are helpful, some are memes.
-Oh, and emoji, the presentation makes tasteful use of emoji.

 ## Intro